syncfusion-content/wpf-docs/wpf/PdfViewer/Getting-Started.md

 ***Supported in 4.0 and higher Framework.

-**Note:** When the document contains texts that uses TrueType System Fonts to be rendered, then the content in the PDF document is rendered using the font installed in the system/machine in the PDF Viewer control.
-If the required font is not installed in the system, then the contents would be rendered using **Arial** font.\****
+*\*\*\*When the document contains texts that uses TrueType System Fonts to be rendered, then the content in the PDF document is rendered using the font installed in the system/machine in the PDF Viewer control.
+If the required font is not installed in the system, then the contents would be rendered using **Arial** font.

 ## Appearance and Structure of the Control